Responsibility to protect: Libya, 2011

 Libya was the first case where the Security Council authorized a military intervention citing the R2P.
-Following widespread and systematic attacks against the civilian population by the Libyan regime, and language used by Muammar Gaddafi that reminded the international community of the genocide in Rwanda, the Security Council unanimously adopted resolution 1970 on 26 February 2011, making explicit reference to the R2P.
+Following widespread and systematic attacks against the civilian population by the Libyan regime, and language used by Muammar Gaddafi that reminded the international community of the genocide in Rwanda, the Security Council unanimously adopted Resolution 1970 on 26 February 2011, making explicit reference to the R2P.
 Deploring what it called "the gross and systematic violation of human rights" in strife-torn Libya, the Security Council demanded an end to the violence, "recalling the Libyan authorities' responsibility to protect its population", and imposed a series of international sanctions.
 The Council also decided to refer the situation to the International Criminal Court.

-In resolution 1973, adopted on 17 March 2011, the Security Council demanded an immediate ceasefire in Libya, including an end to ongoing attacks against civilians, which it said might constitute "crimes against humanity".
+In Resolution 1973, adopted on 17 March 2011, the Security Council demanded an immediate ceasefire in Libya, including an end to ongoing attacks against civilians, which it said might constitute "crimes against humanity".
 The Council authorized member states to take "all necessary measures" to protect civilians under threat of attack in the country, while excluding a foreign occupation force of any form on any part of Libyan territory.
-A few days later, acting on the resolution, NATO planes started striking at Gaddafi's forces.
-NATO subsequently came under scrutiny for its behavior during the air strikes; concerns included the fact that the intervention quickly moved to regime-change and that there were allegations regarding aerial bombardments that may have caused civilian casualties.
+A few days later, acting on the resolution, North Atlantic Treaty Organization (NATO) planes started striking at Gaddafi's forces.
+NATO subsequently came under scrutiny for its behavior during the air strikes; concerns included the fact that the intervention quickly moved to regime change and that there were allegations regarding aerial bombardments that may have caused civilian casualties.

-Central African Republic (CAR), 2013
+Central African Republic, 2013

-In December 2012, a loose rebel coalition named the Séléka initiated a military campaign to overthrow the government of the Central African Republic (CAR) and its then-president, Francois Bozizé.
+In December 2012, a loose rebel coalition named the Séléka initiated a military campaign to overthrow the government of the Central African Republic (CAR) and its then-president, François Bozizé.
 The Séléka, composed mostly of factions of armed groups in the northeast of the state, accused Bozizé's government of neglecting their region.
-They rapidly captured several strategic towns and were poised to take the capital city of Bangui.
+The coalition rapidly captured several strategic towns and was poised to take the capital city of Bangui.
 A hasty intervention by Chad and the Economic Community of Central African States (ECCAS) persuaded the Séléka to negotiate with Bozizé's government.
 The result, the Libreville Agreement of January 2013, installed a three-year power-sharing arrangement.

-However, ECCAS failed to monitor the implementation of the Libreville Agreement and Bozizé did not undertake any of the reforms necessary under the transition agreement.
-Séléka resurged and took control of Bangui and fifteen of CAR's sixteen provinces on 24 March 2013.
-Séléka's leader, Michel Djotodia, proclaimed himself President, set up the National Transitional Council (NTC), and suspended CAR's constitution.
-A hurried ECCAS summit on 4 April 2013, which did not yet recognize Djotodia as President, called for the creation of a Transitional National Council (TNC), which would create a new constitution, conduct elections in eighteen months, and select an interim President.
-On 13 April, the TNC chose the sole candidate vying for interim president position, Michel Djotodia.
+However, ECCAS failed to monitor the implementation of the Libreville Agreement, and Bozizé did not undertake any of the reforms necessary under the transition agreement.
+Séléka resurged, and it took control of Bangui and fifteen of CAR's sixteen provinces on 24 March 2013.
+Séléka's leader, Michel Djotodia, proclaimed himself president, set up the National Transitional Council (NTC), and suspended CAR's constitution.
+A hurried ECCAS summit on 4 April 2013, which did not yet recognize Djotodia as president, called for the creation of a Transitional National Council (TNC); this council would create a new constitution, conduct elections in eighteen months, and select an interim president.
+On 13 April, the TNC chose the sole candidate vying for the interim president position, Michel Djotodia.